coatyio/coaty-js/docs/index.md

 for a Coaty agent running in Node.js and programmed in TypeScript.
 Copy and use it as a blueprint for your own Coaty agent projects.

+Coaty JS is also accompanied by a set of additional extensions to the core framework supplied in separate projects on [github](https://github.com/coatyio/).
+Extensions, such as connectors, adapters, or building blocks, provide reusable functionality for specialized use cases and application scenarios build on top of the Coaty core.

 Finally, the unit tests delivered with the framework itself also provide a valuable source of programming examples for experienced developers.